• Home

 At Vantage Point we offer a holistic approach to treating eating disorders, one which integrates both the body and the mind.
 Our specialists will work with you to identify the underlying emotional, mental, and physical dynamics that are fueling your eating disorder and keeping you stuck.
 We will also work with you to develop alternative ways of coping in order to help you reduce discomfort, meet your personal goals, and improve your life.

-We strongly believe in a "team" approach to eating disorder recovery, and when it is appropriate for your treatment, we can work directly with your medical doctor, your dietician or our in-house dietician, a great network of local Psychiatrists, support groups, and other complementary healthcare providers to ensure that you are getting the support you need throughout the recovery process.
+We strongly believe in a "team" approach to eating disorder recovery, and when it is appropriate for your treatment, we can work directly with your medical doctor, and your dietician or we can connect you with a dietician, a great network of local Psychiatrists, support groups, and other complementary healthcare providers to ensure that you are getting the support you need throughout the recovery process.

 Most importantly, we will work closely with you and your loved ones (if and when appropriate) to develop and implement a treatment plan that works best for you.